YumekaMengjiaLYU/jekyll-multilingual/_posts/2020-06-04-tensorflow.markdown

 ## Customization
 ### Tensors and operations
+Many TensorFlow operations are accelerated using the GPU for computation.
+Without any annotations, TensorFlow automatically decides whether to use the GPU or CPU for an operation—copying the tensor between CPU and GPU memory, if necessary.
 ### Custom layers
+The best way to implement your own layer is extending the tf.keras.Layer class and implementing:

+- __init__ , where you can do all input-independent initialization
+- build, where you know the shapes of the input tensors and can do the rest of the initialization
+- call, where you do the forward computation
 ### Custom training
+Computations using tf.Variable are automatically traced when computing gradients.
+For variables that represent embeddings, TensorFlow will do sparse updates by default, which are more computation and memory efficient.
 ### Custom training: walkthrough

 ## Distributed training

 ### Distributed training with Keras
+We still train the model in the usual way, calling fit on the model and passing in the dataset created at the beginning of the tutorial.
+This step is the same whether you are distributing the training or not.
 ### Custom training loops
+Alternate ways of iterating over a dataset
+Using iterators
+If you want to iterate over a given number of steps and not through the entire dataset you can create an iterator using the iter call and explicity call next on the iterator.
+You can choose to iterate over the dataset both inside and outside the tf.function.
+Here is a small snippet demonstrating iteration of the dataset outside the tf.function using an iterator.
 ### Multi-worker training with Keras
 ### Multi-worker training with Estimator
 ###s Save and load